Pepperoncini

 Care notes

 A compact, prolific pepper for easy hydroponic growing.
-EC 2.0-2.8 mS/cm. pH 5.8-6.5.
-Temperature: 18–28°C. Moderate to high light (DLI 16-22 mol/m2/day).
-Plants are compact (30–50 cm) and produce heavily.
-From transplant to first harvest: 60-70 days (green stage).
-Each plant produces 25-40 peppers.
+EC 1.8-2.6 mS/cm. pH 6.0-6.8.
+Temperature: 18–30°C. High light (DLI 20-28 mol/m2/day).
+Plants are compact (30–50 cm) and crop heavily.
+From transplant to first harvest: 60-70 days at the green stage, with each plant producing 25-40 peppers.
 Harvest at the yellow-green stage for pickling.
-For pickled pepperoncini: pack whole or sliced into jars, cover with a vinegar-water-salt brine (2:1 vinegar to water, 1 tablespoon salt per cup), add garlic and peppercorns, and refrigerate.
-They're ready in 48 hours but improve over 1-2 weeks.
-The simplicity of growing and pickling pepperoncini makes them a satisfying full-cycle project: plant, grow, harvest, pickle, eat.
-For Italian submarine sandwiches, the pickled pepperoncini are sliced into rings and layered with cold cuts, provolone, lettuce, and olive oil.
-The thin walls dry poorly (they collapse rather than dehydrating cleanly), so pickling is the natural preservation method.
-The vinegar brine also mellows any residual heat and develops the tangy flavor over time.
-For a Mediterranean twist, add fresh oregano, thin lemon slices, and a drizzle of olive oil to the jar.
-The pickled pepper brine itself is useful as a salad dressing ingredient (the tangy vinegar adds depth to vinaigrettes).
+To pickle, pack the peppers whole or sliced into jars, cover with a vinegar-water-salt brine (about 2:1 vinegar to water, a tablespoon of salt per cup), add garlic and peppercorns, and refrigerate; they are ready in 48 hours but improve over 1-2 weeks.
+Growing and pickling pepperoncini makes a satisfying full-cycle project.
+The thin walls dry poorly, collapsing rather than dehydrating cleanly, so pickling is the natural preservation method, and the vinegar brine also mellows any residual heat and deepens the tangy flavour over time.
+The leftover brine works well in vinaigrettes.